moukaddam/PENS/README.md

 ## A note on errors
 If a quantity has 3 elements, such as the B(E2) values, the first is the value and the following two are the upper and lower respectively.

-If the error is a "less than", then the upper error = 0 and lower error = value.
+If the error is an upper limit, then the upper error = 0 and lower error = value.
-If the error is a "greater than", then the upper error = value and lower error = 0.
+If the error is a lower limit, then the upper error = value and lower error = 0.

 This is made this way for the purpose of if conditions later on.